 - 1/4 tsp allspice

 - 1/8 tsp nutmeg

-- 1 cup unbleached all-purpose flour
+- 1 cup all-purpose flour

 - 1/4 cup 100% whole wheat flour or extra all-purpose flour

 - 3/4 tsp baking soda